-Fish fossil found in Shara', Arhab, 15 km from the Yemeni capital By: Amel Al-Ariqi For the Yemen Times SANA'A, August 18 - Geologists and environmental experts have called for acknowledging the Arhab district, 15 km from Sana'a, as a protected area after significant findings of fossils and dinosaur tracks.
-Arhab, where dinosaur footprints. petrified tunnels, and fossilised ferns have previously been discovered, is now embracing the new discovery of fish fossils and three caudal vertebrae, or tail bones, which are believed to have belonged to vegan dinosaurs.
-The lengths of the discovered caudal vertebrae are 42 cm, 23 cm, and "Though the structure of the hip and
+Fish fossil found in Shara', Arhab, 15 km from the Yemeni capital

+By: Amel Al-Ariqi For the Yemen Times SANA'A, August 18 - Geologists and environmental experts have called for acknowledging the Arhab district, 15 km from Sana'a, as a protected area after significant findings of fossils and dinosaur tracks.
+Arhab, where dinosaur footprints, petrified tunnels, and fossilised ferns have previously been discovered, is now embracing the new discovery of fish fossils and three caudal vertebrae, or tail bones, which are believed to have belonged to vegan dinosaurs.
+The lengths of the discovered caudal vertebrae are 42 cm, 23 cm, and 25 cm.
+"Though the structure of the hip and

-Footprints from the Al-Abayiq track site The length of the fish fossils can reach 34 cm, and belong to the class osteichthyes, also know as bony fish.
+Footprints from the Al-Abayiq track site blood vessels.

+The length of the fish fossils can reach 34 cm, and belong to the class osteichthyes, also know as bony fish.
 Their bodies are covered with scales and there is a lateral line that extends along the fish's body.
 "This lateral line helps the fish to know its direction during migration.
-The fish had three pairs of fins: thoracic fins, pelvic fins, and tail fins, as well as the operculum," explained Al- Moreover, schools of fossil freshwater fish were found, indicating that they were migrating in groups, said "I believe these fish went extinct due to high water temperatures.
+The fish had three pairs of fins: thoracic fins, pelvic fins, and tail fins, as well as the operculum," explained Al-Haifi.
+Moreover, schools of fossil freshwater fish were found, indicating that they were migrating in groups, said Al-Haifi.
+"I believe these fish went extinct due to high water temperatures.
 The existence of these fish reveals that this region, which is now arid and dusty, in the past enjoyed plenty of water.
 Such remains remind us of the power of climate change on creatures," Dr. Al-Haifi added.
 The team started its work in Arhab in 2008, after it discovered tracks of dinosaur footprints dating back 140 million years.
 This find was described by international scientists as the first discovery of its kind in the Arabian Peninsula, and could help fill the gap in knowledge of the dinosaur era in the Middle East.
 The unearthed tracks were made by a herd of 11 sauropods, and a lone two-legged plant-eating dinosaur belonging to the ornithopod family, a large, common, two-legged dinosaur that flourished from the Late Triassic Period to the Late Cretaceous Period.
 Following this discovery, the team has continued its field research in five locations, that they believe represented typical environments for dinosaurs.
 They found many dinosaur tracks, fossils, petrified tunnels, and fossilised ferns.
 Some of these finds were found in villages under layers of cement.
 However the locals, according to Al-Haifi, were very cooperative and helped to preserve many of the discovered sites.
-"Acknowledging Arhab as a protected area is a step in helping researchers gain more knowledge about dinosaur life, a step towards ecological and geological preservation from the constant urbanization, and provides more sites for ecotourism," Alimpressions of Hifi concluded.
-Failing to harvest the rain
+He noted "Acknowledging Arhab as a prothat the featected area is a step in helping retures of some searchers gain more knowledge about of the discovdinosaur life, a step towards ecologiered fossils are cal and geological preservation from clear to the exthe constant urbanization, and protent that some vides more sites for ecotourism," Alparts retain the impressions of Hifi concluded.
+Ministry's lack of attention to the outbreak.
+The ministry is riddled with corruption and is often ineffective and negligent during public health crises, officials in Shabwa told the local press.